About me

 I’m driven by a deep curiosity about intelligence, both natural and artificial, and how insights from each domain can elevate and inform the other.
 My passion lies in building ethical, responsible, and inclusive AI systems that are transparent, safe, and aligned with human values.
 I care deeply about designing technology that not only works — but works for everyone.

-Outside school, I love dancing, boxing, and eating.
+Outside school, I love dancing, boxing, and exploring new cuisines.

 Currently Reading